gounthar/learning-2024-devops/docs/src/overview/README.md

 * Equals to "Agile“
 * a Process, a Methodology, a Framework, a Tool

+### Why devOps ?

+TODO : vm + container enabled cloud pay as you go services, from monolith to micro services --> speed up and complexify delivery lifecycle

 ### A bit of History

 The historical roots of cloud computing, traced its emergence back to the 1950s with the inception of mainframe computing and the subsequent development of ARPANET, a precursor to the internet.